September 1 and we are a month from departure with so much still to do to be ready…but inspiration and encouragement are relatively easy to find:

 Sunday, October 7 – Hermosillo to San Carlos – 214 km in the blazing sun

-Had a lazy morning, loaded up from our Airbnb home and were on our way a bit later than usual, heading to a Telcel shop (thankfully open on a Sunday morning) to get a Mexican SIM card for Tony’s phone.
-Then a stop at a automotive store for oil as my ‘Strom is a bit low.
+Had a lazy morning so were on our way a bit later than usual, heading to a Telcel shop (thankfully open on a Sunday morning) to get a Mexican SIM card for Tony’s phone.
+Then stopped at an automotive store for oil as my ‘Strom is a bit low.
 Finally headed out of Hermosillo a bit after noon.
 We took a secondary highway towards San Carlos, our destination for today.
 Thankfully the distance wasn’t great as the desert wasn’t very scenic – flat landscape, cacti and shrubs, narrow pavement with almost no shoulder if needed, kind of boring to look at for hours on end.
 Lots of closed businesses on the roadside which were sad to see.
 A few very skinny cows and horses along the way, not much else to look at.
-There were perhaps 3 curves along the way, several dips in the road – the kind that are fun to ride through, making my stomach feel like it does when a roller coaster drops, then rises, and several potential bike-eating potholes.
+There were perhaps 3 curves along the way, several dips in the road – the kind that are fun to ride through, making my stomach feel like it does when a roller coaster drops, then rises – and several potential bike-eating potholes.
 There were a few Dr Suess-like cacti along the way too – did he ever travel in Mexico!?!

-Arrived in San Carlos, a beach town just north of Guaymos in the late afternoon.
-We cruised through town which is stretched out along the coast before checking into a hotel which seems pretty comfy and has secure parking – something we always look for.
+Arrived in San Carlos, a town just north of Guaymos in the late afternoon.
+We cruised through the town which stretches along the coast before checking into a hotel which seems pretty comfy and has secure parking – something we always look for.
 Felt good to get off the bikes, check in, clean up and stroll along the marina near the hotel.
 Out for dinner, and a quiet evening.
 Tomorrow we probably won’t ride but will instead spend some time by the pool.

 Monday, October 8 (Happy Thanksgiving!) and Tuesday, October 9 – San Carlos to Yecora – 365 km

 We left the hotel about 9:00, made a few stops as we left San Carlos and headed for Guaymas, then Cuidad Obregón.
 We stopped at a tourist attraction that is sadly unfinished but looks like it could be amazing.
-There is a statue you can see from the highway for a long way.
-It is about 120 feet tall, statue of a Yaqui dancer (or maybe warrior?) but it was only this evening I was able to look up what the statue is.
-But the buildings and plazas on this site look like they were not finished so the whole place seems to be falling apart.
-We didn’t get good pics due to where the sun was, but check it out on line – lots of interesting detail.
+There is a 120 foot tall statue you can see from the highway for miles.
+It is a Yaqui dancer (or maybe warrior?) but it was only this evening I was able to look up what the statue is.
+The buildings and plazas on this site look like they were not finished so the whole place seems to be falling apart.
+We didn’t get good pics due to where the sun was, but check it out on line – there is lots of interesting detail.
 Just sad it doesn’t look like it will become the interesting information site it could be.